verbiscms/verbis/docs/api/admin/posts.md

 the following:

-- `post`: contains details about the post including the `slug`, `title`, page attributes such as `page_template` and any options that are attached including SEO and Meta information
+- `post`: contains details about the post including the `slug`, `title`, page attributes such as `page_template` and any options that are attached including SEO and Meta information.
 - `author`: contains the post category author, including the `first_name`, `last_name` and `role`.
 - `category`: contains the post category information, including the `slug`, `name` and `description`.
 - `layout`: contains the page layout as an array of field groups, these are key settings for the `fields`.